JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 ## Discussions
-A dynamical system does not simply allow flowing back!
+A dynamical system does not simply allow flowing back.

+Instead of an abrupt change of the experiment, graduallly apply the changes: not to go to reversa in total in an instant: reminds me of hysterisis.
+The conclusion seems so strong.

+Would this be a byproduct of the training process itself? ---- if the monkeys were trained with visual feedback of the maximum separation view, would that be different?

+The authors claimed that

 ## Conclusions